MedStar National Rehabilitation Hospital: Spinal Cord Injury

 More than 200 spinal cord injured patients come to MedStar NRH each year for treatment.
 Some injuries MedStar NRH encounters are spinal cord disease, spinal stenosis, multiple sclerosis, postoperative spinal surgery, and Guillain Barre syndrome.
 Emphasis is on the prevention of primary and secondary conditions and on the patients’ participation.
 The Seating and Mobility Clinic offers evaluations for patients wheeled mobility needs based on functional strength, range of motion, postural alignment, and skin integrity.
 MedStar NRH was also one of the first hospitals in the country to use the Lokomat.
 This provides body weight support for gait training.

 Brain Injury

 Faculty provides care for thousands suffering from mild to traumatic brain injuries.
 The concussion clinic at Medstar NRH focuses primarily on this form of brain injury and is regarded as one of the best in the country, according to U.S. News & World Report.
 75 percent of all traumatic brain injuries that occur are concussions.
 Traumatic brain injuries contribute to a third of all deaths in the United States with over 1.5 million brain injuries occurring each year.
 During their stay, patients are also educated on precautions they can take to prevent a future incidence.

 Stroke

 Treat inpatient and outpatient stroke victims.
-With over 800,000 stroke victims each year, MedStar NRH has developed one of the largest stroke programs in the region.
 Over 600 stroke patients are cared for each year at MedStar NRH with 96 percent being able to return home within 90 days.
-The stroke recovery program aims to offer stroke comprehensive inpatient, day treatment, and outpatient rehabilitation that are tailored to each patient's needs and abilities.

-Gala Victory Awards®

-Created when the hospital opened in 1986, the Victory Awards honor individuals who have overcome physical adversity and inspired others.
-Awards have been given out to people from many different areas such as art, entertainment, sports, and politics.
-This event also raises money to advance treatments and the hospital.

-Past winners

-25th Anniversary

-In 2011, MedStar NRH celebrated their 25th anniversary with their annual Gala Victory Award's in which they recognized several key contributors to the advancement of rehab.

-MedStar NRH has been accredited by The Joint Commission and CARF as one of the most reliable rehabilitation hospitals in the country.
-They are the Commission on Accreditation of Rehabilitation Facilities.
-CARF Accredited Medstar NRH with Specialty Programs in Stroke Recovery, Spinal Cord Injury and Brain Injury.

-Being a non-profit organization, the team at MedStar NRH uses the approach of care that puts the patient first.